mariiakornieva/gatsby-blog/content/blog/reflections-on-4-year-cpp-developer/index.md

 ---
-title: Reflections on working 4 years as a C++ developer
+title: Reflections on working 4 years as a Software Engineer
 date: "2021-05-29T22:40:32.169Z"
 description: Regrets and learnings
 ---